sabotagedninja/obsidian-smart-selection/README.md

 - Have you tried turning it off and on again?
 - Try restarting Obsidian.
 - If all else fails, throw the computer out the window (I'm not liable for any damages caused).

+**Disclaimer:** I have not tested this plugin nor the proposed keyboard shortcuts on Linux and macOS — *Any feedback is welcome!*

 ## ⚠️ Known issues